learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 **It's Kubernetes batteries included.**

-Minikube can run its virtual machine on VirtualBox or Hyper-V - [there are more options too](https://github.com/kubernetes/minikube#quickstart).
+Minikube can run virtual machines using VirtualBox or Hyper-V - [there are more options too](https://github.com/kubernetes/minikube#quickstart).

 Which is great news if you already have Hyper-V and want to maintain using the same hypervisor for Docker and minikube.